appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 ![Extracting Documentation](./_img/extract-documentation-extracting.svg)

 Hyaline can be configured to extract documentation differently based on the type of documentation encountered.
 Hyaline supports a number of different extractors, each with their own capabilities and configuration.

+TODO talk about extractor cascade, as the first extractor matching the document is used.

 </div>